Khalwati order: The period of Sunbul Efendi

-The periods of the Wali Sha`ban-i Kastamoni and `Omer el-Fu'ad-i, and the Kadizadeli movement
+The periods of the Wali Shaʿban-i Kastamoni and ʿOmer el-Fu'ad-i, and the Kadizadeli movement

 The order began to transform itself over the course of the 16th and 17th centuries as it became more embedded in Ottoman social and religious life.
-A good example of this is the branch of the order founded by Sha`ban-i Veli (d.
+A good example of this is the branch of the order founded by Shaʿban-i Veli (d.
 1569) in Kastamonu.
-Whereas Sha`ban was a retiring ascetic who kept a low profile in the 16th century, by the 17th century his spiritual follower `Omer el-Fu'adi (d.
+Whereas Shaʿban was a retiring ascetic who kept a low profile in the 16th century, by the 17th century his spiritual follower ʿOmer el-Fu'adi (d.
 1636) wrote multiple books and treatises that sought to cement the order's doctrines and practices, in addition to combatting a growing anti-Sufi feeling that later took shape in the form of the Kadizadeli movement.
 Also during this period, the order sought to reassert its Sunni identity, by disassociating itself with the Shi’i enemy.
 With the reign of Sulayman the Magnificent and Selim II the order entered a revival.
 They had links with many high-ranking officials in the Ottoman administration and received substantial donations in cash and property, which helped to recruit more members.